 As electronically driven workforces become a reality, employees ask themselves at what rate will their job sector be affected.
-Brickendon CEO Christopher Burke considers the future impact of automation on jobs in the financial sector and the areas where human input will still be essential.
+Brickendon CEO Christopher Burke considers the future impact of automation and robotics on jobs in the financial sector and the areas where human input will still be essential.

 The image of a robot sitting at your desk doing your job is both amusing and concerning at the same time, as is the constant flow of media articles claiming that robots are coming after your job.
 Only recently, a senior Bank of England economist warned that large swathes of the current labour force will disappear as AI takes over.

 While the idea of a robot apocalypse is slightly far-fetched, there is no doubt that advances in technology are accelerating the process of replacing some functions with various forms of robotics and automation.
 This revolution, however, isn’t about removing humans from the workplace, but rather enabling organizations, financial or otherwise, to make the best use of their employees in areas that add value to their operations by delegating repetitive, routine tasks to machines.

 In reality, this is nothing new.
 Robotic Process Automation (RPA) and robots (bots) are already commonplace inside many financial institutions and work very effectively alongside humans to achieve a collective end goal.
 This does not mean, however, that the banks’ headquarters are full of large shiny metallic people.

 RPA is the evolution of complex business rules, processes and decision matrices that have evolved within financial services over the past few years.
 From automating middle and back-end business and management processes, through to delivering